Skip to content

 What is HEIC?

 HEIC stands for High Efficiency Image Container.
 It's a file format that Apple adopted as the default image format for iPhones and iPads starting with iOS 11 in 2017.
 HEIC uses the HEVC (High Efficiency Video Coding) compression standard, also known as H.265, to store images.
+If you have ever AirDropped photos to a Windows-using friend and watched them struggle to open the files, HEIC is the reason.

 Why Does Apple Use HEIC?

 The main reason Apple chose HEIC is file size.
 HEIC images are roughly 50% smaller than equivalent JPEG files while maintaining the same visual quality.
 When you're taking hundreds of photos on your iPhone, this space savings adds up significantly.
+For a 128GB iPhone, switching from JPEG to HEIC effectively doubles the number of photos you can store.

 Beyond file size, HEIC offers several technical advantages: